Battle of Tsushima: High explosive and cordite

 The Japanese used mostly high-explosive shells filled with Shimose powder, which was a pure picric acid (as opposed to the French Melinite or the British Lyddite, which were picric acid mixed with collodion (French) or with dinitrobenzene and vaseline (British) for stability).
 Engineer Shimose Masachika (1860–1911) solved the instability problem of picric acid on contact with iron and other heavy metals by coating the inside of a shell with unpigmented Japanese lacquer and further sealing with wax.
 Because it was undiluted, Shimose powder had a stronger power in terms of detonation velocity and temperature than other high explosives at the time.
 These shells had a sensitive Ijuin fuse (named after Vice Admiral Ijuin Gorō (Note: He was credited with this invention as he spearheaded its development program as one of the leaders of IJN (as a senior member of Navy General Staff), with support and approval from Navy Minister (Admiral) Yamamoto Gonnohyōe who appointed Tōgō Heihachirō to the Commander in Chief of the Combined Fleet disregarding seniority ranking within IJN.
-Ijuin was a major proponent of Anglo-Japanese Alliance after having attended the Greenwich Naval Academy for a period, and was the key figure in IJN's tight relationship with Armstrong Mitchell & Company.)) at the base as opposed to the tip of a shell that armed itself when the shell was spun by the rifling.
+Ijuin was a major proponent of Anglo-Japanese Alliance after having attended the Greenwich Naval Academy for a period, and was the key figure in IJN's tight relationship with Armstrong Mitchell & Company.)) at the base as opposed to the tip of a shell that armed itself when the rifling spun the shell.
 These fuses were designed to explode on contact and wreck the upper structure of ships.
 (Note: After hitting 13 times with 12" and 15 more times with 6" or 8" shells; hitting 18 times, 15 times, 12–14 times, and 11 times with 8" and larger armour-piercing shells with delayed detonation fuze without being able to sink any of them (likewise none of the Japanese battleships was sunk despite receiving many hits) in the Battle of the Yellow Sea, the Japanese tactical priority shifted from sinking to the destruction of superstructure.
-This concept of high explosive incendiary shells (the first example of what is called the HEI-BF "High Explosive Incendiary – Base Fuze" shells today) was not used by any navy in the world at the time.
+This concept of high-explosive incendiary shells (the first example of what is now called the HEI-BF "High Explosive Incendiary – Base Fuze" shells) was not used by any navy worldwide at the time.
 The Russian Navy used what is known as Makarov tip on its shells to improve penetrating performance upon hitting the target at an angle, without the experience of high explosive armour-piercing shells not being effective enough against the Harvey / Krupp armour and compartmented hull used on the battleships.)
 The Japanese Navy imported cordite from Great Britain as the smokeless propellant for these Shimose shells, so that the smoke off the muzzle would not impede the visibility for the spotters.